chaos-polymtl/lethe/doc/source/theory/multiphysics/heat_transfer/heat_equation.rst

 Heat Transfer Equations
 ================================

-In Lethe, it is possible to solve the heat equation in various loading conditions.
-The main equation is derived from the energy equation in incompressible fluids.
-Assuming a constant heat capacity :math:`c_p` and dynamic viscosity :math:`\mu`, the equation takes the following form:
+In Lethe, it is possible to solve the heat transfer in various loading conditions.
+The main equation is derived from the energy equation in incompressible flows.
+Assuming a constant heat capacity :math:`C_p` and dynamic viscosity :math:`\mu`, the equation takes the following form:

 .. math::
     \rho c_p \frac{\partial T}{\partial t} + \rho c_p (\mathbf{u} \cdot \nabla)T - k \nabla^2 T = - \phi + Q